THE VANISHING OF THE BEES

 CCD, while alarming, is not the main reason behind the mass die-off of the bees.

-Research on the possible causes of CCD is currently ongoing, and there has been progress!
+Research on the possible causes of honey bee population decline is currently ongoing, and there has been progress!
 Most recent evidence points to a combination of factors as the culprit -– according to the USDA, these factors include “parasites and pests, pathogens, poor nutrition, and sublethal exposure to pesticides.”

 The most dangerous parasite threatening beehives currently is a mite with a descriptive name: Varroa destructor.
 Commonly known as Varroa mites, these parasites often infect bees before they can even emerge as adults.
 When a hive is already weakened, a Varroa mite infestation can wipe it out.
 Other parasites involved in collapsing hives include the small hive beetle, Aethina tumida; and Nosema spp., a microsporidian gut parasite.

 Weakened immune systems leave hives susceptible to bacterial and viral diseases as well.
 Two of the most well known diseases to infect bees are American Foulbrood and Deformed Wing virus.
 American Foulbrood affects larvae less than a day old, preventing them from surviving until adulthood, while Deformed Wing Virus is transmitted through Varroa mites and prevents the bees from being able to fly.

 Farming in monoculture limits the bees’ diet to one type of pollen for extended periods of time.
 Think of it as if a human was limited to eating only strawberries for three months -- not very healthy.
 These malnourished bees are more susceptible to chemical pesticides, parasites, and pathogens.